Enhanced Local Binary Patterns for Automatic Face Recognition: Related Work

-Elongated Binary Patterns (ELBP)~\cite{liao2007face} is another variant of the LBP using an elliptical instead of circular neighbourhood.
+Elongated binary patterns~\cite{liao2007face} are another variant of the LBP using an elliptical instead of circular neighbourhood.
 The main advantage of this modification is that it retains better structural information in the images.
-Jin et al. propose in~\cite{jin2004face} improved local binary patterns (ILBP).
+Jin et al.~\cite{jin2004face} propose improved local binary patterns (ILBP).
 This method compares the intensities of neighbourhood pixels against the local mean pixel intensity (instead of the intensity of the central pixel).
-This reduces the effect of noise.

 Another interesting LBP adaptation proposed by Li et al. is extended local binary patterns~\cite{liu2012extended}.
 This method introduces two different and complementary feature types (pixel intensities and differences).
-Experimental results demonstrate significant improvements over the classical LBP approach in texture classification task.

-The previously described methods were oriented to the modification of the LBP operator itself, however creation of the feature vector and matching procedure remain always similar.
-Both tasks are significantly improved in~\cite{lenc2015local} by automatic identification of the important facial points using Gabor wavelets and k-means clustering algorithm.
-The feature vectors are then created in such positions and the features are compared individually (instead of creation of one large vector).
-It was experimentally shown that this method is very efficient on several standard face corpora.
+The previously described methods were oriented to the modification of the LBP operator itself, however creation of the feature vector and recognition procedure remain usually similar.
+Both tasks are significantly improved by Lenc and Kral~\cite{lenc2015local} by automatic identification of the important facial points using Gabor wavelets and k-means clustering algorithm.
+Lei et al. ~\cite{lei2014learning} further propose a learning step to improve the results of the LBP operator when more gallery images available.